 - 3. Click the Suppressed Vulnerabilities tab to view a list of the currently suppressed security vulnerabilities in Code Insight.
 (This tab is visible to only Code Insight System Administrators.)
-From this tab, you can do the following: - For each suppressed vulnerability, easily determine the OSS or third-party component with which the vulnerability is associated, and component versions for which it is currently suppressed.
-For a description of the list, see Suppressed Vulnerabilities Tab. - Click (i) next to name of a suppressed vulnerability to view details about the vulnerability. - Click (i) next to list of component versions for which the vulnerability is suppressed to view vulnerability-suppression details about each version (such who suppressed the vulnerability for the version and when, why the vulnerability was suppressed, and more).
+From this tab, you can do the following: - For each suppressed vulnerability, easily review the OSS or third-party component with which the vulnerability is associated and the specific versions of that component for which the vulnerability is currently suppressed.
+For a description of this tab, see Suppressed Vulnerabilities Tab. - View a pop-up that shows details about a given vulnerability by clicking the Information icon next to the ID of the suppressed vulnerability in the Vulnerability Id column. - View a pop-up window that shows the vulnerability-suppression details of every component version for which a given vulnerability is suppressed.
+To open the pop-up, click the Information icon next to the versions listed for the vulnerability in the Affected Versions column.
+The details shown for each of the component versions listed on the pop-up include the user who suppressed the vulnerability for the version, the date and time of the suppression, the reason for the suppression, and additional remarks. - To unsuppress a given vulnerability, click its associated Unsuppress button.
+For further details, see Unsuppressing Security Vulnerabilities